 You can create single events or a series

-Events must be “published” for them to show up on the course calendar
+Events must be “published” for them to show up on the student schedule for students

-When your Maven account is fully integrated with Zoom, your course calendar will automatically show recordings for students
+When your Maven account is fully integrated with Zoom, your schedule will automatically show recordings for students

 Maven sends automatic emails with a .ics file to add events to a student’s personal calendar or students can subscribe to your course calendar by URL